We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

-Albinism is a genetic disorder from birth and inherent from parent to offsprings, it can be Treated but cannot be fully cured.
+Albinism is a genetic disorder from birth and inherits from parent to offspring, it can be treated but cannot be fully cured.

 Can you Prevent Albinism?

-No, we cannot prevent as it genetic disorder.
-There’s no way to prevent albinism if anyone as already born, but if its genetic history is prior known, measures can be taken for prevention.
+No, we cannot prevent it as it is a genetic disorder.
+There’s no way to prevent albinism if anyone has already been born, but if its genetic history is prior known, measures can be taken for prevention.

 Albinism usually has no effect on lifespan.
-However, Hermansky-Pudlak syndrome (HPS) a hereditary disorder reduces pigmentation and shorten a person’s lifespan due to lung disease or bleeding problems.
+However, Hermansky-Pudlak syndrome (HPS) a hereditary disorder reduces pigmentation and shortens a person’s lifespan due to lung disease or bleeding problems.

 Albinism usually limited activities because of the inability to tolerate sunlight.

-Those with albinism are usually healthy as others of their own species, but lack of pigment blocking UV radiation increases risk of cancers, lung diseases and other disorders which causes low lifespan
+Those with albinism are usually healthy as others of their own species, but lack of pigment blocking UV radiation increases the risk of cancers, lung diseases, and other disorders which causes low lifespan

 No, they are not strictly deaf, There is no direct relation between loss in hearing ability and albinism.